JakubBilski/multinode-bfs/README.md

 I followed the example of Duane Merrill and Michael Garland's paper
 https://research.nvidia.com/publication/scalable-gpu-graph-traversal
 However, as this is a purely educational project, I wrote my own version of algorithms
+I also utilized tools that weren't available when the paper above was created, namely [warp-level primitives](https://devblogs.nvidia.com/using-cuda-warp-level-primitives/), and performed an efficiency test

 ## Contents